Get Started Now

 NCAA Division 1 field hockey scholarships

-NCAA Division 1 field hockey programs are allotted a maximum of 12 scholarships per team.
-This does not mean that every team will have the full 12 scholarships to award, as program funding varies across institutions.
+Starting in the 2025-26 school year, NCAA D1 field hockey programs will have a roster limit of 27 and can offer up to 27 scholarships, if the proposed settlement is approved.
+As an equivalency sport, coaches can decide how to split those scholarships into partial or full awards for their recruits.
+This does not mean that every team will have the full 27 scholarships to award, as program funding varies across institutions.

 NCAA Division 2 field hockey scholarships